hmrc/customs-declarations/README.md

 # Customs Declarations

-This service offers a general interface for custom declarations, where those declarations are represented using the full DMS implementation of the WCO declarations XML.
+This service offers a general interface for custom declarations, where those declarations are represented using the WCO declarations schema.

-This is as apposed to the, as yet undefined, operation specific customs services which will accept requests with more restricted operation specific payloads.

-The objective of the General Customs Service - Declaration POST API is as below:
+The objective of the Customs Declarations Service API is:

-1. Receive a request from a declarant wishing to make a declaration via the generic customs service
+1. Receive a request from a declarant wishing to make a declaration
-2. Validate the request payload conforms to the schema DMS WVO 3.6 schema
+2. Validate the request payload conforms to the schema DMS WCO 3.6 schema
-3. Pass the request onto CDS WSO2 (for delivery to DMS)
+3. Pass the request onto CDS backend
 4. Respond to the declarant indicating the success of steps 2 / 3.

-It is assumed that the underlying DMS process is asynchronous, and that the only response to the declarant from this API is to indicate the success (or otherwise) of the validation and submission to CDS WSO2 for onward processing by DMS.
+As the notification process is asynchronous the only response to the declarant from this API is to indicate the success (or otherwise) of the validation and submission to the CDS backend.

 ## Calling /file-upload